Tinder fake US Army – Military officials scamming for money

-Regularly we check alleged soldiers and service members of the US Army just like alleged engineers on oil rigs or other persons whether they are scammers.
+Regularly we check alleged soldiers and service members of the US Army just like alleged engineers on oil rigs or other persons whether they are fraudsters.
 These are people who are hunting for victims while dating online by faking an online relationship.

-The more details and personal information you get from his bio, the better chances we get of finding out everything about the person.
+The more details and personal information you get from his bio, the better chances we get of finding out everything about the subject.
 We do the needful secretly and at affordable prices.